-Of course I felt bad… this certainly isn’t the life I asked for.
+Of course I felt bad.
+This certainly isn’t the life I asked for.
 It wasn’t my fault however, I’m not the one who made me this way.
-The best I could do, was stick to criminals… at least then the guilt would disperse pretty quickly.
+The best I could do was stick to criminals, at least then the guilt would disperse pretty quickly.

-I looked back at my watch, and reset the day timer to zero.
+I looked back at my watch, and reset the week timer to zero.
 I’d go after Kristin today, and then I’d have him until day seven in which I could make quick work of him.
 It was a solid plan, and this way I could have an entire week to relax instead of trying to frantically look for a criminal worthy enough to die.
-A whole week… that’s a luxury I haven’t had in a long while!
+A whole week… That’s a luxury I haven’t had in a long while!

 I kicked off my pajamas that I’d just put on, and instead went to my dresser and pulled out a pair of blue jeans and converse.
 I grabbed a white v-neck t-shirt and grabbed my thin black leather jacket.
 I whipped my light brown hair back and forth, as it brushed just below my shoulders.
 I took a quick glance in the mirror, seeing that my leather jacket brought out my hazel eyes a bit.
 I shrugged at my image, and exited my room.

 I grabbed the keys to my shitty chevy blazer and rushed out the apartment door.
 My place wasn’t anything special, but it was cheap and extremely affordable so I wasn’t really complaining.
 I usually took the cash and cards off of my shrunken victims, since their clothes always remained the same size.
 I’d just pick up their wallets or purses as they’d look up at me dumbfoundedly, unable to process what was even going on.
-I’d just go to an atm and withdraw as much as I was able too, that’s pretty much how I keep my rent and other bills paid.
-Not like they’ll need it, considering where they end up.
+I’d just go to an atm and withdraw as much as I was able too, that’s pretty much how I kept my rent and other bills paid.
+Not like they’d need it, considering where they end up.

 I pulled out my cell phone as I drove down the street, which was pretty empty considering how early it was.
 I nearly expected a work rush or something, but nope; it was nearly abandoned.
-I hit speed dial to contact my friend, and waited for him to answer.
+I hit the speed dial to contact my friend, and waited for him to answer.
 He picked up pretty quickly.

 “I’ve already got my next target,” I answered, “some deadbeat named Kristin Karn… I saw him on the news.”

-I heard him sigh on the line, “Oh boy… I should have known he’d end up on your radar.”
+I heard him sigh on the line, “oh boy… I should have known he’d end up on your radar.”

 “You know him?”
 I was surprised.

-“Kind of… he caused a LOT of issues for a friend of mine back in my earlier high school years,” Reilly explained, “he’s extremely dangerous, and you shouldn’t underestimate him.
+“Kind of… He caused a LOT of issues for a friend of mine back in my earlier high school years,” Reilly explained, “he’s extremely dangerous, and you shouldn’t underestimate him.
 I suggest looking for someone else!”

-I rolled my eyes, “Someone else?
+I rolled my eyes, “someone else?
 The dude’s an attempted murderer and a rapist, and you are telling me to let him go?”